Hotels near Sinagua Middle School Field

 What are the closest hotels to Sinagua Middle School Field?

-The closest hotels to Sinagua Middle School Field are La Quinta Inn & Suites by Wyndham Flagstaff East I-40 (1.27 mi), Econo lodge Flagstaff East I-40 (1.46 mi), and Days Inn & Suites by Wyndham Flagstaff Near University (1.48 mi).
+The closest hotel to Sinagua Middle School Field is La Quinta Inn & Suites by Wyndham Flagstaff East I-40 (1.27 mi, from $129/night) — a 3-minute drive.
+Other nearby options include Econo lodge Flagstaff East I-40 (1.46 mi, from $66/night) and Days Inn & Suites by Wyndham Flagstaff Near University (1.48 mi, from $61/night).
+La Quinta Inn & Suites by Wyndham Flagstaff East I-40 offers free breakfast, a pool, and a fitness center.
+Econo lodge Flagstaff East I-40 offers free breakfast and a pool.
+Days Inn & Suites by Wyndham Flagstaff Near University offers free breakfast and a pool.

 Which hotels near Sinagua Middle School Field are good for families?

 Several hotels near Sinagua Middle School Field are well-suited for families.
-La Quinta Inn & Suites by Wyndham Flagstaff East I-40 (1.27 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Econo lodge Flagstaff East I-40 (1.46 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Days Inn & Suites by Wyndham Flagstaff Near University (1.48 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+La Quinta Inn & Suites by Wyndham Flagstaff East I-40 (1.27 mi, from $129/night), Econo lodge Flagstaff East I-40 (1.46 mi, from $66/night), and Days Inn & Suites by Wyndham Flagstaff Near University (1.48 mi, from $61/night) all offer connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+La Quinta Inn & Suites by Wyndham Flagstaff East I-40 also has suites.
+Days Inn & Suites by Wyndham Flagstaff Near University also has suites.

 Which hotels near Sinagua Middle School Field are good for team or group travel?